Evicted (Flight of the Conchords): Petrov, Yelyena, & Me

 This song features Bret with Mel and Doug playing Yelyena and Petrov respectively.
 In the song, all three are stranded on a boat and are suffering from starvation, until Petrov and Yelyena secretly plan to eat Bret gradually overnight, starting with his leg, then his arm.
 Bret sees them eating bones and questions them about where his legs and arms have gone, and Petrov and Yelyena try to cover up their actions by saying that they're eating the fish.
 Eventually, Bret grows tired of being eaten and decides to ingest arsenic to poison his meat, despite being sick from doing so.
 In the end, Petrov and Yelyena die and Bret is left alive with just his head.

 This version is noticeably faster and has fewer verses than the original recording on their live album Folk the World Tour, and Jemaine only played Petrov.

 Flight of the Conchords: The Broadway Musical

 When the Conchords are evicted from their apartment, Murray decides it is time to unleash his musical idea that follows the life of the Conchords.
 They eventually get a stage and perform a musical, singing songs about their life.
 The musical itself is like a montage, going through random scenes (the duo coming to America, Jemaine selling himself for sex, etc.).
 The art imitating life imitating art imitating life theme references the video for Björk's "Bachelorette".

+Reception

+The episode received generally positive reviews.